QuantEcon/BasisMatrices.jl/README.md

 ## Example

-Here's an example of how to use the Julia-based API to set up multi-dimensional basis structure and work with it.
+Here's an example of how to use the Julia-based API to set up multi-dimensional basis matrix and work with it.

 ```julia
 ygrid0 = linspace(-4, 4, 10)